Iancheung228/Iancheung228.github.io/_posts/2023-12-21-Batchnorm.md

 <br/><br/>
-The update rule for weight at layer c is:
+The update rule for weight at neuron c is:
 $$ w_c^{new} \leftarrow w_c^{old} - \alpha \color{red}{\frac{\delta L}{\delta w_c}}$$

 Taking a closer look at the gradient term, we can rewrite it as:
 $$ \color{red}{\frac{\delta L}{\delta w_c}} = \frac{\delta L}{\delta z_c} \frac{\delta z_c}{\delta w_c}$$

-Recall, we also have that the output of layer c is simply the dot product of weight of layer c and output of layer b:
+Recall, we also know that the output of neuron c is simply the dot product of the weight of neuron c and the output of neuron b:
 $$z_c = w_c*z_b$$

-and hence plugging that in, we arrive at
+Plugging that in, we arrive at
 $$ \frac{\delta L}{\delta w_c} = \frac{\delta L}{\delta z_c} z_b$$

-Importantly, we see that the update of the layer c's weight depends on the output (hence the weight) of the previous layers.
+Importantly, we see that the update of neuron c's weight depends on the output (hence the weight) of the previous neuron.

-You can go through the diagram below, where the update is in order of **1a), 1b), 1c), 2a)**
+With the groundwork established, you can go through the diagram below, where the update is in order of **1a), 1b), 1c), 2a)**
 ![IMG_40CEE668B383-1](https://github.com/Iancheung228/Iancheung228.github.io/assets/37007362/8257cd68-d16c-4d04-8a7e-dbe80649f3b9)

 We see that in step **1a**) the output of neuron b, $$z_b$$, is a function of $$w_b^{t-2}$$, $$w_a^{t-2}$$ and $$x_{t-1}$$